Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 :::important

-When you drop the Prefab into the **PlayerPrefab** slot, you are telling the library that when a client connects to the game, it should automatically spawn this Prefab as the character for the connecting client.
+When you drop the Prefab into the **PlayerPrefab** slot, you're telling the library that when a client connects to the game, it should automatically spawn this Prefab as the character for the connecting client.
 NGO won’t spawn a player object if you don't have any Prefab set as the **PlayerPrefab**.
 See [Player Objects](../basics/networkobject#finding-player-objects).

 :::